Chasanova

 Chasanova is the second solo studio album by the English singer and multi-instrumentalist Chaz Jankel.
 It was originally released in 1981, on the label A&M. The album was also released under the title Questionnaire.

 The album was recorded over a period of seven months between January and July 1981, in sessions that took place at Eastcote Products Recording Studios, in London.
-The album featured major lyrical contributions from Ian Dury and musical contributions from two of the Blockheads, bass player Norman Watt-Roy and drummer Charlie Charles and also contained the US dance hit "Glad to Know You", which was one of the tracks with lyrics written by Dury, plus the MTV music video of its title track.
+The album featured major lyrical contributions from Ian Dury and musical contributions from two of the Blockheads, bassist Norman Watt-Roy and drummer Charlie Charles and also contained the US dance hit "Glad to Know You", which was one of the tracks with lyrics written by Dury, plus the MTV music video of its title track.

 Track listing

 Personnel

 Credits are adapted from the album's liner notes.